KianBahia/Tactility_Real_Emotion/README.md

   - **Highlighting** of the spoken text.
   - Adjustable **delay** before speech starts.

-Here are the list of the emoji and the corresponding emotion:
+Here is the list of the emojis and the corresponding emotion/tone:

-- 😊 Enthousiasm for a job (formal)
+- 😊 Enthusiasm for a job (formal)
 - 🤪 Funny/sarcastic
 - 🥳 Happy
 - 😡 Angry